sw478/multidimensional-sudoku/README.md

 # sudoku

+	version 1.1

+reconfigured dancing links algorithm to handle boards of different sizes and dimensions and added appropriate tests

+added todo.txt that lists short term and long term goals for this project

+	version 1.0

 reads in a text file containing 81 digits 0-9 representing a classic 9x9 sudoku board

 currently solves boards using 3 approaches:

 backtracking:
-uses dfs to fill in digits, and when a contradiction appears, the algorithm backtracks to the last valid cell placement.
+uses depth first search to fill in digits, and when a contradiction appears, the algorithm backtracks to the last valid cell placement.

 genetic algorithm: